SocialDinnerApp/Website/README.md

 - Implementation of a possibility for the organizer, to draw a rectangle of possible geographical participations on Google Maps
 - Implementation of reusable code/ elements
 - problematical/ analytical problem solving
+- first time using TypeScript, coming from Python

 **Learnings**